CippyLOL/CippyLOL/README.md

-### Hi there, welcome to my GitHub 👋
+### Hi there, welcome to my GitHub~ 👋

-- 🔭 I’m currently working on...
+🔭 I’m currently working on...
 New Chrome Extension
-- 🌱 I’m currently learning...
-Vanilla JS data structures
+🌱 I’m currently learning...
+JS libraries
-- 👯 I’m looking to collaborate on...
-Web designs
-- 🤔 I’m looking for help with...
-JQuery
-- 💬 Ask me about...
-What's the best cheese?

-- 📫 How to reach me: gilliannepapasin.com
-- 😄 Pronouns: She/ her
-- ⚡ Fun fact: I like to leathercraft!
+⚡ Hope you have a great day ahead~